Phenylephrine (Into the nose)

 Treats stuffy nose due to colds, hay fever, and allergies.

-4 Way Menthol, 4-Way Fast Acting, 4-Way No Drip, Good Sense Nasal Four, Leader Nose Drops, Neo-Synephrine, TopCare Nasal Four, TopCare Nose DropsThere may be other brand names for this medicine.
+4 Way Menthol, 4-Way Fast Acting, 4-Way No Drip, Good Neighbor Pharmacy Nasal Spray, Good Neighbor Pharmacy Nose Drops, Good Sense Nasal Four, Leader Nose Drops, Little Noses Decongestant Nose Drops, Neo-Synephrine, Quality Choice Nasal Spray, Sinus Relief, TopCare Nasal Four, TopCare Nose DropsThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 Do not use it if you had an allergic reaction to phenylephrine or another nasal decongestant.

 How to Use This Medicine:

 - Your doctor will tell you how much medicine to use.
 Do not use more than directed.

 - Follow the instructions on the medicine label if you are using this medicine without a prescription.

 - To prevent the spread of infection, each medicine container should be used by only 1 person.

 - Blow your nose before you use this medicine.

 - Spray: With your head upright, spray the medicine once into each nostril, sniffing while you squeeze the bottle quickly and firmly.
 Repeat for 2 or 3 sprays, or as directed by your doctor.
 Do not use the spray more often than every 4 hours.